Slluxx/ImPS/README.md

 $btn = $window.Elements.add_Button("Click me", 20, 20).onClick($myfunc)
 ```

-[ImPS].Window exposes a `System.Windows.Forms.Form` Object, so you can combine ImPS with the normal method of creating UIs (for example if a UI element does not exist yet):
+[ImPS_Window].Drawable exposes a `System.Windows.Forms.Form` Object, so you can combine ImPS with the normal method of creating UIs (for example if a UI element does not exist yet):

 ```powershell
 $window = [ImPS]::new("ImPS Window", 285, 200)